-Our client, the trustee selling a home, lives in another state, and had not seen the home for several years.
+Our client, the trustee selling a home, lives in another state and had not seen the home for several years.
 They were aware of hoarding taking place for years.
 After the sheriff eviction was complete, we took over 100 photos and placed them in the cloud so our client could see what we were dealing with.

 The family member arranged to return to get their belongings.
 13 people showed up on day one and worked 4 solid hours removing things.
 They needed more time and arranged to return to move more items.
 More people showed up on day two and worked 5 solid hours moving things.

 A team of people continued to move things from the home.
 There was no end in sight.
 Eventually, their time ran out.
-At that point, the owner, trustee of the trust, could do whatever they wanted with what was left behind.
+At that point, the owner, the trustee of the trust, could do whatever they wanted with what was left behind.

 We have seen many hoarding situations.
 This was at the top of the list in terms of the worst we had ever seen.
 It was definitely not safe or healthy for anyone to be living in such conditions.

-I met the family member who resided in the home the day the eviction.
+I met the family member who resided in the home on the day of the eviction.
 Sweet person.
 If they were a parent or sibling of mine, I would be thankful they are no longer living in such conditions.
 I also met two family members.
-Both nice people who did all they could to cooperate with the eviction process and ensure their loved one was in a clean safe place with food and shelter.
+Both were nice people who did all they could to cooperate with the eviction process and ensure their loved one was in a clean safe place with food and shelter.